guruk05/Food-Assistant-/README.md

 # Food-Assistant-
-A Food Assistant CHAT BOT which provides information on restaurant locations , foods available and food reviews based on timings
+A Food Assistant CHAT BOT which provides information on restaurant locations , foods available and food reviews based on timings, user location

 # Technology used
 HTML